hhg7/fastq_corrupt_check/README.md

     * The 3rd line must start with a '+'
     * The file should have an integral multiple of 4 number of lines.

-This program is not overly complicated.
-But it is meant as a timesaver.
-I am putting it here because FastQC doesn't do these checks, and these sorts of errors can be missed.
+This program is not complicated.
+It is meant as a timesaver.
+I am putting it here because FastQC didn't noticed that a file was corrupted in transfer.